cs3110/textbook/src/chapters/interp/inference.md

   applications, pattern matches, etc. Think of these constraints as a system of equations like you might have in algebra.

-- Use that system of equations to solve for the type of the name begin defined.
+- Use that system of equations to solve for the type of the name being defined.

 The OCaml type reconstruction algorithm attempts to never reject a program that could type check, if the programmer had written down types.
 It also attempts